Constraints, Conserved Charges and Extended BRST Algebra for a 3D Field-Theoretic Example for Hodge Theory: Conclusions

 A few highlights of our present endeavor are as follows.
 First of all, we note that the absolute anticommutativity (i.e. $\{s_b, \; s_{ab}\} = 0 $) property between the BRST and anti-BRRT symmetry transformations is found to be {\it true} if and only if (i) the CF-type restriction (i.e. $B_\mu - \bar B_\mu + 2\,\partial_\mu \phi = 0 $) is invoked in the physical-sector where the gauge field $B_{\mu\nu}$ is defined [cf. Eq.
-(44)], and (ii) modulo the Abelian U(1) gauge symmetry-type transformations in the ghost-sector which is not a {\it new} observation (see, e.g. [25],[34] for details).
+(44)], and (ii) modulo the Abelian U(1) gauge symmetry-type transformations in the ghost-sector which is not a {\it new} observation (see, e.g. [29],[38] for details).
 Second, the absolute anticommutativity (i.e. $\{s_d, \; s_{ad}\} = 0 $) of the co-BRST and anti-co-BRST symmetry transformations is valid {\it only} modulo the Abelian U(1) gauge symmetry-type transformations [cf. Eq.
 (69) and the corresponding footnote].
 Third, we observe that, under the {\it unique} bosonic transformations [cf. Eq.
 (71)], the FP-ghost fields {\it either} do not transform at all {\it or} they transform up to the Abelian U(1) gauge symmetry-type transformations.
 Fourth, under the ghost-scale transformations [cf. Eqs.
 (83),(84)], we note that {\it only} the FP-ghost fields transform and the {\it rest} of the fields do {\it not} transform at all.
 Fifth, the kinetic terms (owing their origin to the exterior derivative of differential geometry) of the Abelian 1-form and 2-form gauge theories remain invariant under the (anti-)BRST transformations.
 Sixth, the gauge-fixing terms (owing their origin to the co-exterior derivative of differential geometry) are found to be invariant under the nilpotent (anti-)co-BRST transformations.
 Seventh, for our present 3D field-theoretic system, it turns out that the kinetic as well as the gauge-fixing terms of the Abelian 1-form gauge field remain invariant under the (anti-)co-BRST transformations.
 However, for the free Abelian 2-form field, the kinetic term changes under the (anti-)co-BRST transformations {\it but} the gauge-fixing term remains invariant.
 Finally, under the (anti-)BRST transformations, the Lagrangian densities of the Abelian 1-form and 2-form theories remain invariant separately and independently.
 However, under the off-shell nilpotent (anti-)co-BRST transformations, {\it only} the FP-ghost fields of the Abalein 1-form gauge theory transform and the {\it rest} of the transformations are connected with the fields of the 3D Abelian 2-form gauge theory.
+Hence, for the existence of the off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetries {\it together} in our 3D BRST-quantized theory, it is essential that the combined system of the free Abelian 1-from and 2-form gauge theories should be considered together.